The 13 Best Cloud Storage for Photographers in 2025

 3. Adobe Creative Cloud

-Adobe Creative Cloud
+Adobe Creative Cloud Storage for Photographers

+Adobe Creative Cloud is considered the best cloud storage for professional photographers, as the cloud storage is connected to photo editing and graphic design apps.
 The feature that makes Adobe Creative Cloud distinct from other cloud storage is that they have different plans for Individuals, Businesses, Students, Teachers, and even schools and Universities.
-You can enjoy discounts if used for education purposes.
+You can enjoy discounts if you use it for educational purposes.
 Isn’t this amazing?
+However, you can take their service only based on their Apps like Photoshop, Lightroom, Illustrator, and so on.
+Moreover, you can store RAW file formats from Windows, iOS, Mac, and Android.

-Another best feature is that you can collaborate on your project with your clients and co-workers.
+Another good feature is that you can collaborate on your project with your clients and co-workers.
 If necessary, you can even share comments on the projects.
 But if you don’t have a business license, then you can’t use it on more than two computers.

-Pricing Categories:
+Pricing Categories

-Their price is set as per their services.
-Like you can take their one app service or even all apps services.
+Their price is set according to their services.
+You can take their one-app service or even all-app services.
 They have also categorized them into individual and business plans.
 You can expect to spend $9.99 to $35.99/month.
+If you add Adobe Stock, then you will get the chance to enjoy a 30-day free trial.

 ProsCons